 How to Create a Virtual Machine Using vSphere Client 7.0

 VMware released vSphere 7 in April 2020.
 VMware ESXi 7 and VMware vSphere Client 7 are the key components of this updated virtualization platform.
-You can read about the new features in vSphere 7 here.
-Creating a new virtual machine is a common action with virtualization.
-Are there any differences between VMware vSphere 7 and previous vSphere versions when it comes to creating a new VM?
-This blog post explains step by step how to create a new virtual machine in VMware vSphere Client 7.0.
+Creating a new virtual machine is a common action with virtualization, but are there any differences between VMware vSphere 7 and previous vSphere versions?
+This blog post explains step-by-step how to create a new virtual machine in VMware vSphere Client 7.0.

 Open your web browser and enter the IP address of your VMware vSphere Client 7.
 In this example the IP address of vCenter is 10.10.20.7.
 Click Launch vSphere Client (HTML5).

 Enter your user name in the domain\username format and then enter your password.
 You can use an administrative account or another account that has enough permissions to create virtual machines in vCenter.
 Click Login.

 Once you have logged in to vCenter 7, click Hosts and Clusters, select your data center, and click the ESXi host on which you want to create a new virtual machine.
 In our case, we are going to create a VM on the ESXi 7 host with IP address 10.10.20.86.
 After selecting the ESXi host, make sure that there are enough free resources available, such as CPU, memory, and storage capacity.
 Click Actions > New virtual machine to start creating a new VM on the selected ESXi host by using VMware vSphere Client.

 The New VM Wizard